NCG-Leiden/NCG-Leiden.github.io/connections2024/index.md

 - B. Mesland and A. Rennie, [*Existence and uniqueness of the Levi-Civita connection on noncommutative differential forms*](https://arxiv.org/abs/2403.13735).
 - B. Mesland and A. Rennie, [*Curvature and Weitzenbock formula for spectral triples*](https://arxiv.org/abs/2404.07957).

-Lectures will take place on Tuesdays from 15.15 to 17.00
+Lectures took place on Tuesdays from 15.15 to 17.00

 |  Date   | Room |
 | Mar 5 | Snellius 4.01 |